-Full-mouth reconstruction is the systematic approach to restoring all of your teeth at the same time; true anti-aging Face Lift Dentistry!
+Full-mouth rehabilitation is the systematic approach to restoring all of your teeth at the same time; true anti-aging dentistry!

 Often, the patient’s needs are more complex than just needing a simple filling or a crown.
 At floss in La Jolla, we focus in many different areas.
 This allows us to comprehensively take care of a patient while taking care of all their needs.
 Whether it would be surgical with implants or needing root canals or taking care of your periodontal needs, we can take care of that.
 We can restore your teeth to their proper function and fit.
 We have the ability to transform your smile into a beautiful smile that you’ve always dreamed of.
 We provide you with the convenience of having it all in one place – all the necessary skills to give you the best result and the best service in one place.

-Full-mouth reconstruction is the systematic approach to restoring all (or nearly all) of your teeth at the same time.
+Full-mouth rehabilitation is the systematic approach to restoring all (or nearly all) of your teeth at the same time.
 There are different reasons for needing this full-mouth restoration treatment.
 Examples are:

 – teeth that are severely worn down

 – a deep bite (the top teeth bite too far down over the bottom teeth)